 This chapter focuses on the number of facilities or buildings that DCPS and public charter schools operate.
 Some facilities house more than one school and some schools are dispersed across multiple facilities.
 Colocated facilities are those that house two different LEAs (either two different public charter LEAs or DCPS and a public charter LEA).
 In SY20-21, there were 220 public school facilities in the District, an increase from the 197 facilities in SY13-14.
-Congress Heights (Cluster 39) and Crestwood/Petworth (Cluster 18) were home to the most public school facilities, with 18 and 16 located in each cluster, respectively.
+Crestwood and Petworth (Cluster 18), Congress Heights (Cluster 39), and Columbia Heights and Mt.
+Pleasant (Cluster 2) were home to the most public school facilities, with 17, 16, and 15 located in each cluster, respectively.
 DCPS facilities are concentrated in Crestwood and Petworth (Cluster 18), Union Station and Stanton Park (Cluster 25), Congress Heights (Cluster 39), and Columbia Heights and Mt.
 Pleasant (Cluster 2), and public charter school facilities were concentrated in Edgewood and Bloomingdale (Cluster 21), Brightwood Park and Crestwood (Cluster 18), Columbia Heights and Mt.
 Pleasant (Cluster 2), and Congress Heights (Cluster 39).

 New STAR Rating filter available below